demosdemon/platformsh-example-pgadmin4/README.md

 ### `PGADMIN_SETUP_PASSWORD`

 The password of the default pgadmin user.
+Note that the variable is only necessary to initialize the database.
+The password may (and should) be changed via the UI afterwards.
+If a password is not provided, a random password is generated.
+The generated password will be printed in the deploy log; however, you should instead just use the forgot password feature and change it immediately.

 ```sh
 $ platform variable:create --level environment --name env:PGADMIN_SETUP_PASSWORD --value AezMm7U9sAfULzq --sensitive=true --no-wait --yes